l3dlp-sandbox/MassOS/livecd-data/README.txt

 If you have just downloaded the ISO file on Windows and are reading this, you have probably mounted the image with Windows Explorer.
-You must write the ISO file to a USB flash drive to be able to boot the MassOS live environment.
+You must write the ISO file to a USB flash drive to be able to boot into the MassOS live environment.

 A guide on how to do this can be found at the following link: